Lefschetz theorems in flat cohomology and applications: Introduction

 The case of $\mu_p$ will give us the most difficulty.
-Here we will find it convenient to pivot to proving a Lefschetz hyperplane theorem for the (pro-syntomic) cohomology of the Tate twists $\bZ_p(i)$.
+Here we will find it convenient to pivot to proving a Lefschetz hyperplane theorem for the syntomic cohomology of the Tate twists $\bZ_p(i)$.
 Using the Nygaard filtration, this will ultimately be reduced to proving a Lefschetz hyperplane theorem for each filtered piece in the conjugate filtration on de Rham cohomology, which has been established in \cite{ABM}.
-In particular, we get a Lefschetz hyperplane theorem for the pro-syntomic cohomology of the Tate twists $\Z_p(i)$ defined in \cite{BMS2} (see also Definition~\ref{defn:p-adic-tate-twists}):
+In particular, we get a Lefschetz hyperplane theorem for the syntomic cohomology of the Tate twists $\Z_p(i)$ defined in \cite{BMS2} (see also Section~\ref{section:terminology}):

-\begin{thm} (Corollary~\ref{cor:lefschetz-flat}) Let $k$ be a field of characteristic $p>0$, $Y$ a projective syntomic $k$-scheme, $X\subset Y$ a closed subscheme of dimension $d$, and $G$ a finite flat commutative $k$-group scheme.
+\begin{thm} (Theorem~\ref{thm:hodge-implies-twists-lefschetz}) Let $k$ be a perfect field of characteristic $p>0$, let $Y$ be a projective syntomic $k$-scheme of pure dimension $N\geq d+1$, let $X\hookrightarrow Y$ be a closed syntomic subscheme, and let $i \geq 0$.
 Then the cone